whisthq/whist/protocol/README.md

 The build target for desktop is "FractalClient" and the sever is "Fractal Server".

-#### MacOS/Linux CLI
+#### MacOS CLI

-Install cmake and ccmake, ccmake is a TUI for configuring the build.
+You can simply run `cmake .` from the root folder, `/protocol/`, which will generate the makefiles.
+You can then run `make FractalClient` from the root folder, or cd into `/desktop` and run `make` to compile the MacOS client.

-From the root of the repo run ccmake ., you will initially see a blank screen because no cache has been built yet.
+#### Linux CLI

-Hit c to configure, this will populate the cache and show you a page with various settings.
-The three you care about are BUILD_CLIENT, BUILD_SERVER which are both ON or OFF, and CMAKE_BUILD_TYPE which is one of Debug or Release.
+Install cmake and ccmake; ccmake is a TUI for configuring the build.
+From the root of the repo run `ccmake .`.
+You will initially see a blank screen because no cache has been built yet.
+Hit `c` to configure.
+This will populate the cache and show you a page with various settings.
+The three you care about are `BUILD_CLIENT` and `BUILD_SERVER` which are both `ON` or `OFF`, and `CMAKE_BUILD_TYPE` which is one of `Debug` or `Release`.

-Next hit c again to reconfigure with your possibly new settings, then hit g to generate the makefile.
+Next hit `c` again to reconfigure with your possibly new settings, then hit `g` to generate the makefile.
 This makefile has all of the build targets, including FractalClient, FractalServer and all of our libraries.
 It also includes CMake targets such as clean, edit_cache and rebuild cache.

-Running just make defaults to building FractalClient and FractalServer if you set both of these to ON in your configuration.
+Only running `make` defaults to building FractalClient and FractalServer if you set both of these to ON in your configuration.
-GCC only supports one type of build at a time, so if you are currently building release, but want to build debug, you need to edit the cache and regenerate the makefile.
+GCC only supports one type of build at a time, so if you are currently building Release, but want to build Debug, you need to edit the cache and regenerate the makefile.

-If you would like to keep your repo cleaner, make a build folder in protocol and run cmake from there. e.g cd "build && cmake ../." this way you can just delete the contents of the build folder to start over.
+If you would like to keep your repo cleaner, make a build folder in `/protocol` and run `cmake` from there, e.g. `cd "build & cmake ../."`.
+This way, you can just delete the contents of the build folder to start over.

 #### Windows CLI